 Abstract

 As throuples and other forms of polyamorous relationships gain visibility and acceptance, courts will have to confront the legal issues that will likely arise when a throuple forms and when it dissolves.
 How should courts determine child custody for three equally situated parents?
 How should courts divide assets among three people who have cohabitated in a marriage-like relationship?
-This Note describes some of the legal problems throuples are most likely to encounter, especially regarding child custody and division of assets.
-This Note outlines some of the ideal solutions to these problems, such as forming contracts with the help of an attorney.
-Lastly, this Note argues that courts should expand family law doctrines for unmarried cohabitants to include throuples as well.
+This note_comment describes some of the legal problems throuples are most likely to encounter, especially regarding child custody and division of assets.
+This note_comment outlines some of the ideal solutions to these problems, such as forming contracts with the help of an attorney.
+Lastly, this note_comment argues that courts should expand family law doctrines for unmarried cohabitants to include throuples as well.

 Volume